Barcelona is such an amazing city that offers pretty much everything for all types of travelers, from adults to children alike!

 11. Parc del Laberint d’Horta

-Try to find your way out of the labyrinth park with your kids!
+Here is an awesome challenge: try to find your way out of this labyrinth park with your kids!

-This park is hardly known by tourists at the moment which makes it a perfect spot for a lunch or just some relaxation.
-A famous scene from “Perfume – The story of a murderer” movie was captured there, did you know?
+Parc del Laberint d’Horta is relatively unknown by tourists at the moment, which makes it a perfect spot for lunch or just some relaxation.
+Oh, and did you know that a famous scene from the movie “Perfume – The Story of a Murderer” was filmed there?

 12. Poble Espanyol